 The first day of this cruise is spent cruising to the Falkland Islands and there will be a whole host of facilities to enjoy.
-Will it be a spa treatment, a lecture from one of the on-board expedition team or just relaxing in one of the comfy chairs in the observation lounge, looking out for birds and wildlife.
+Will it be a spa treatment, a lecture from one of the onboard expedition team or just relaxing in one of the comfy chairs in the observation lounge, looking out for birds and wildlife.

 Today you will sail across the infamous Drake Passage towards Elephant Island.
 The seas are the meeting point for the Atlantic and Pacific Oceans and can be known for being turbulent.
-However you can relax in the knowledge that you are on a ship with an ice strengthened hull, state-of-the-art technology and you’ll soon be enjoying the sights that lie ahead in Antarctica.
+However, you can relax in the knowledge that you are on a ship with an ice-strengthened hull, state-of-the-art technology, and you’ll soon be enjoying the sights that lie ahead in Antarctica.

 As you approach Elephant Island, you will start to see some impressive glaciers flecked with pink algae.
-The island was given its name because of its elephant-like appearance and it is also a place where sightings of elephant seals are very common too.
+The island was given its name because of its elephant-like appearance, and it is also a place where sightings of elephant seals are very common too.
 The Islands biggest significance is that in 1916, when Ernest Shackleton’s ship Endurance was crushed in pack ice in the Weddell Sea, his crew managed to navigate here before becoming stranded for more than 4 months sheltering under two upturned lifeboats on a dramatic spit of land.

 Today you will get your first experiences of Antarctica as your ship moves into Antarctic Sound and its magnificent array of tabular icebergs, historical sites and Adelie and Gentoo Penguin rookeries.
 Depending on weather and ice conditions your ship may go on to visit Brown Bluff and Hope Bay before moving towards the Antarctic Peninsula overnight.

-As well as enjoying an in-depth look at The Falklands, you will also enjoy 4 days cruising the Antarctic Peninsula with it’s irresistible mix of spectacular iceberg sculptures, calving glaciers and possibilities for up-close encounters with marine mammals and penguins.
-There are so many sites that you may visit during your time here including Paradise Bay, named for its spectacular scenery of mountains, glaciers and icebergs.
+As well as enjoying an in-depth look at the Falklands, you will also enjoy 4 days cruising the Antarctic Peninsula with its irresistible mix of spectacular iceberg sculptures, calving glaciers and possibilities for up-close encounters with marine mammals and penguins.
+There are so many sites that you may visit during your time here, including Paradise Bay, named for its spectacular scenery of mountains, glaciers and icebergs.
 Cuverville Island, home to nesting sites for Gentoo Penguins.
 Pleneau Bay, located at the southern end of the beautiful Lemaire Channel (nicknamed Kodak Valley) which was first explored during Charcot’s French Antarctic Expedition in 1903.
 Petermann Island, a great place to observe Adelie Penguins, Gentoo Penguins and Blue-eyed Shags.
 Your captain and expedition leader will keep you informed of the plan as it develops.